2019 Status in Maine: Widespread. Severely Invasive.

+Description: Perennial, deciduous shrub, broadly branched, up to ~15' tall, forms dense thickets.
+Stems frequently have corky "wings."
 Leaves: Simple, opposite, roughly elliptical, tapered at both ends, usually 1-2" long, finely toothed.
 Vivid red fall color.
-Flowers: Small (~1/4"), four-petaled, light yellow to light green, in small clusters coming off the twig on 1-3" peduncles.
-Bloom in late spring.
+Flowers: Small (~¼"), 4-petaled, light yellow to light green, in small clusters coming off the twig on 1-3" stems.
+Blooms in late spring.
 Fruit: In early fall, a capsule of red-orange seed surrounded by two purple fleshy coverings which split open.
-May remain on plant into the winter.
+Fruit may remain on plant into the winter.

-Reproduction: By seed.
+Reproduction: By seed and vegetatively.
 The fruit is eaten and dispersed by birds.
-No data on seed banking.
-Also expands vegetatively.
+There is currently no data on seed banking.
+Plants can expand vegetatively from root sprouts, especially if damaged.

 Habitat: Forests, forest edges, old fields, open areas.
 Shade-tolerant, will germinate, grow, and reproduce under full canopy.
 Tolerant of moist to well-drained soil.

-Similar native species: Several heath shrubs (blueberries, huckleberry) turn bright red in fall but these have alternate, usually entire leaves.
+Similar native species: Several heath shrubs (blueberries, huckleberry) turn bright red in fall but these lack corky wings on branches and have alternate, usually entire leaves.

-Similar non-native species: European spindle-tree (Euonymus europaeus) has pink seed coverings over its reddish seeds, and has less oval, stouter leaves.
-Wintercreeper (E. fortunei) looks similar but is usually an evergreen, climbing vine which is not known to have naturalized in New England.
+Similar non-native species: European spindle-tree (E. europaeus) has pink seed coverings over its reddish seeds, and has less oval, stouter leaves.
+Wintercreeper (E. fortunei) looks similar but is usually a climbing vine and is infrequently naturalized in New England.
 Japanese barberry can turn red in fall but has leaves in alternate nodes along the stem and sharp spines at the base of leaves.
+None of these have corky wings on the twigs like burning bush.

 Fact Sheets and Identification Links